-Palace: Prince Philip has infection, will stay in hospital
+Britain’s Prince Philip to stay in hospital through weekend

-He last stayed in the hospital in December 2019, when he was treated for a “pre-existing condition” and discharged after four nights.
+Philip last had a spell in a hospital when he spent four nights at the King Edward VII in December 2019, where he was treated for a “pre-existing condition” and discharged on Christmas Eve.